-International Journal of Orientation & Mobility , ISSUE 1, 32–47
+International Journal of Orientation & Mobility, Volume 4 , ISSUE 1, 32–47

 Temporary loss of consciousness is unnerving for anyone, however the consequences in some professions can be devastating.
 This paper discusses the case of an Airline Transport Pilot License pilot who experienced a ‘funny turn’ resulting in loss of consciousness, with reference to the aeromedical decision-making process and a literature review.

-Journal of the Australasian Society of Aerospace Medicine , 4–5
+Journal of the Australasian Society of Aerospace Medicine, Volume 10 , 4–5

 The present work explores panel data set-up in a Bayesian state space model.
 The conditional posterior densities of parameters are utilized to determine the marginal posterior densities using the Gibbs sampler.
 An efficient one step ahead predictive density mechanism is developed to further the state of art in prediction-based decision making.